vrommer/fridman/README.md

 ### mitigations
 * The *about* page is not ready yet.
 * The login is UI only.
 The authentication is not yet implemented.
-* The project is not yet set up to run using https
+* The project is not yet set up to run using https.